LGBTQ culture in Cardiff

 The LGBT community in Cardiff is the largest in Wales.
 The 2021 census found that 5.33% of people aged 16 and over identified as lesbian, gay, bisexual, or other.

 History

 Early history

-Homosexuality was partially decriminalised in 1967, thanks in part to Cardiff born MP Leo Abse (whose MP seat was in Pontypool).
+Homosexuality was partially decriminalised in 1967, thanks in part to Cardiff born MP Leo Abse (whose MP seat at the time was in Pontypool).

 Prior to the law change there is some evidence of LGBTQ+ culture in Cardiff around criminal records for cross dressing, gross indecency, and buggery, though criminalisations were higher than rural areas they were minor compared to other UK cities.

 Cardiff's The Golden Cross opened in 1863.
 It has been recognised as a gay bar since at least the 1970s, when a wider commercial gay scene was first prominent in the city.

 1970s

 A Cardiff-Newport branch of Campaign for Homosexual Equality (CHE) was formed in 1972, most of its 50+ members living in Cardiff, first meeting at the Blue Anchor pub on St Mary's Street (now Le Monde restaurant) but later moving to Chapter Arts Centre in Canton.
 More popular with men, a separatist women's group later formed.
 A Cardiff faction of the Gay Liberation Front also formed in this era also meeting at the Blue Anchor.
 Ken Follett wrote about the GLF in the South Wales Echo in 1971.
 The GLF later merged into the CHE group.

 Cardiff FRIEND, one of many the city based outposts of London FRIEND, also ran from 1973.
 They took helpline phone calls from an office in St Mary's Street, and later moved to the Rights Information Bureau on Charles Street.
 The group changed their name to Friend South Wales, and registered as a charity in 1993.

 The Rights Information Bureau also held offices for the Gay Liberation Front group and the Nationwide Transvestite Group (an early Trans organisation) from 1971.